dcbaker/flatpaker/README.md

 convenient way to sandbox applications.
 It also makes supporting Steam Deck and Fedora immutable a breeze.
 But generating flatpaks by hand is a lot of work, especially when most of the process will be exactly the same for every project.
-It also has a runtime for RPG Maker MZ and MV games that saves disk space and allows for better features.
+The use of up-to-date runtimes saves more disk space and allows for the sandbox to provide even better security by using Wayland instead of X11 (or XWayland).

 ## How do I use it?